 - Confirmed your adherence to codes of ethics governing your profession and credentials.

 Not all “certification,” certificate” or other designations are alike.
-The BCTP is developed by Telehealth Institute (TI) for professionals who completed professionals training by industry leaders, and not simply rely on groups known for other services, or for stand-alone groups/trainers who claim to offer a credential.
-Anyone of us can start a company and announce to the world that they are an “expert.”
+The BCTP® is developed by Telehealth Institute (TI) for professionals who completed professional training by industry leaders, and not simply rely on groups known for other services, or for stand-alone groups/trainers who claim to offer a credential.
+Any one of us can start a company and announce to the world that they are an “expert.”
 TI then encourages you to consider which groups can deliver training based on these factors:

 - Certificate vs Certification?
 Many privately-held training facilities offer “Certifications” when they should not.
 According to commonly accepted standards, two types of groups legitimately offer Certifications: